 Digital marketing is all about targeting specific audiences and building relationships.
 Most businesses already use remarketing ads to show relevant products or promotions to people who visited the website or made a purchase.
+You can check what is remarketing here.
 However, If you’re determined to build and maintain a competitive edge, you should include dynamic remarketing in your digital marketing toolbox.

 Taking Remarketing to the Next Level